 Distracted driving includes activities like using a navigation system, talking to passengers, being distracted by unruly passengers, eating and drinking when behind the wheel, changing the radio, or using a cell phone.

-Though texting and driving is illegal in New York and most bus companies forbid drivers from partaking in other distracting activities, too many drivers still take the risk.
+Though texting and driving remain illegal in New York and most bus companies forbid drivers from partaking in other distracting activities, too many drivers still take the risk.

 Distractions can also be mental.
-A driver with a lot on their mind may not drive with the same careful attention they normally would, and mistakes can happen.
+A driver with a lot on their mind may not drive with the same careful attention they usually would, and mistakes can happen.

 Unfortunately, because they must meet tight schedules impacted by traffic and weather, many bus drivers may feel compelled to speed.
-Speeding can make it hard for the driver to react quickly enough to avoid an accident, especially because a bus requires more time to slow down or stop.
+Speeding can make it hard for the driver to react fast enough to avoid an accident, mainly because a bus requires more time to slow down or stop.

 These are just a few of the possible causes of bus accidents.
 Your accident could have been caused by: